Nyxiam/Nyxiam/README.md

-- 👋 Hi, I’m @Nyxiam (JKelt)
+- 👋 Hi, I’m @Nyxiam
-- 👀 I’m interested in Web Design and Development
+- 👀 I’m interested in
-- 🌱 I’m currently learning Web Development through the Odin Project and freeCodeCamp
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on anything!
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me: Discord @JKelt#4812
+- 📫 How to reach me:

 <!---
 Nyxiam/Nyxiam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.